matplotlib/matplotlib/doc/devel/contributing.rst

   or your editor may provide integration with it.
-Note that Matplotlib intentionally does not use the black_ auto-formatter (1__), in particular due to its unability to understand the semantics of mathematical expressions (2__, 3__).
+Note that Matplotlib intentionally does not use the black_ auto-formatter (1__), in particular due to its inability to understand the semantics of mathematical expressions (2__, 3__).

   .. _PEP8: https://www.python.org/dev/peps/pep-0008/